 What is carob and why is it safe for dogs?

-Before we get into the products, it’s worth spending a moment on carob as it’s the ingredient that makes every dog Easter egg on this list possible, and it deserves a proper introduction rather than just being labelled ‘the dog-safe chocolate alternative’ and left at that.
+Before we get into the products, it’s worth spending a moment on carob as it’s the ingredient that makes every dog friendly Easter egg on this list possible, and it deserves a proper introduction rather than just being labelled ‘the dog-safe chocolate alternative’ and left at that.

 Where does carob originate?

 Carob comes from the pods of the carob tree, an evergreen tree native to the Mediterranean basin, think the rocky hillsides of Spain, Portugal, Italy, Greece, Cyprus, and North Africa.
 The pods are long, dark brown, and leathery when ripe.
 Inside, a naturally sweet pulp surrounds the seeds.
-It’s this pulp that gets dried and ground into carob powder, which is what you’ll see listed on the ingredients of every dog Easter egg in this guide.
+It’s this pulp that gets dried and ground into carob powder, which is what you’ll see listed on the ingredients of every Easter egg for dogs in this guide.

 Why is carob safe for dogs when chocolate isn’t?

 Real chocolate is toxic to dogs because of theobromine and caffeine.
-Stimulants that dogs metabolise far more slowly than humans, allowing them to build up to dangerous levels in the body.
+Stimulants that dogs process far more slowly than humans, allowing them to build up to dangerous levels in the body.
 Carob contains neither theobromine nor caffeine.

 The flavour profile is different, slightly earthier and naturally sweeter than chocolate.
 But it’s close enough that a dog who has never had real chocolate won’t know any different.
 Mabel has had carob treats before, including some Star Wars ones shaped like the Empire logo, and she went for those with exactly the same enthusiasm she brings to everything edible.
 (The Empire may have lost the Galactic Civil War, but it was a hit in our kitchen.)